Nick Lazzarini: Post SYTYCD

 Lazzarini became the first person to appear on the cover of Dance Spirit twice, with the January 2006 issue.
 Beginning in March 2006, Lazzarini became a founding member (of 15) of the Evolution Dance Company, which debuted at the OC Pavilion in Santa Ana, California, alongside SYTYCD alumni Melody Lacayanga and Craig DeRosa.
 Choreographers in the company include Liz Imperio and Mia Michaels.

 Lazzarini was formerly a faculty member of Jump Dance Convention (www.breakthefloor.com).

-In November 2011, Oxygen Media announced that Nick, along with fellow dancers Travis Wall, Teddy Forance, and Kyle Robinson, is part of a series in development titled All the Right Moves.
+In November 2011, Oxygen Media announced that Lazzarini, along with fellow dancers Travis Wall, Teddy Forance and Kyle Robinson, is part of a series in development titled All the Right Moves.
 This docu-series follows the four dancers as they work to start a new dance company in LA called Shaping Sound.
 He is co-creator of Shaping Sound, a traveling dance company that was still active in 2017.

 Personal life

 Lazzarini is best friends with Melody Lacayanga, and they have been since their teens.
 He is also best friends with dancer and choreographer Travis Wall, whom he has known since he was 9 years old.
 He was fired from the dance company Break the Floor for posting then removing a video of himself online masturbating.